ranjanih/ExperimentalCode/README.md

 # ExperimentalCode
-Use cases and individual concepts will be a part of this repository
+Use cases and individual concepts will be a part of this repository.
+Ensure module/concept wise code creation for better review and understanding